 The Bookmobile and its operation are made possible with generous support from:

-The Harry & Nee Chang Wong Foundation, The Pizza Hut Literacy Fund, The James & Abigail Campbell Family Foundation, Hawaiian Electric Company, and the Friends of Hawai‘i Charities
+The Harry & Nee Chang Wong Foundation, The Pizza Hut Literacy Fund, The James & Abigail Campbell Family Foundation, State of Hawaii Grant in Aid, Hawaiian Electric Company, and the Friends of Hawai‘i Charities